talborough/gDS/README.md

 =============

     animalFarm_01 - This example is brutally simple.
 It does *NO* multi-processing or multi-threading.
-It sets up a few counties / farms / animals and prints them out with the compiled debug/dump routines.
+It sets up a few counties / farms / animals and dumps them out with the compiled debug/dump routines.

     animalFarm_02 - This example is currently under construction.
 Its goal is to be descriptive and non-trivial (multi-processing and multi-threading).
 One large goal is to expose strategies for handling concurrent access.